TinoNurcahya/calorie-counter-js/README.md

 # 🍽️ Calorie Counter

-A simple calorie counter web app built as part of the **FreeCodeCamp JavaScript course**.
+A simple calorie counter web app built as part of the **FreeCodeCamp JavaScript form validation**.
 This app helps users calculate their daily calorie intake and compare it with their budget.

 ---